 'They're home to everything I need for a brew – my favourite mugs, tea and coffee caddies, plus mini Kilner jars for brown and white sugar.
 There's even space for a few display items.'

-Under sink kitchen storage ideas
+Under-sink kitchen storage ideas

 Organising them into plastic storage boxes will make it easier to find what you need.
 You might even consider a cleaning caddy, so that you can grab everything you need for your chores in one go.

-Kitchen storage trolleys are small units on wheels that can function as mobile storage, extra prep space, a dining table or even a home office space.
+• Kitchen trolleys are small units on wheels that can function as mobile storage, extra prep space, a dining table or even a home office space.
+They're a great idea in small spaces as they function like kitchen islands but can be moved around as and when needed.

 How to store awkward kitchen items

-- Kitchen utensil storage ideas Use drawer dividers to neatly organise utensils by category, keeping frequently used items near the front for quick access.
+• Kitchen utensil storage ideas Use drawer dividers to neatly organise utensils by category, keeping frequently used items near the front for quick access.
 You could also consider a utensil pot to store essentials on the worktop near your food prep area, or a hanging rail with hooks.

-- Plate storage ideas The most effective way to store plates is typically just in a stack in your cupboard.
+• Plate storage ideas The most effective way to store plates is typically just in a stack in your cupboard.
 However, it can be tricky to lift heavy stacks to reach the plate you want, especially if you have smaller plates stacked on top of larger ones.
 A plate rack will make it easier.

-- Open shelving This has become popular in modern kitchens as a way to keep plates and cups within easy reach – just bear in mind that they will gather dust.
-If you have the space, a glass-fronted display cabinet allows you to display crockery while keeping it dust free.
+• Open shelving This has become popular in modern kitchens as a way to keep plates and cups within easy reach – just bear in mind that they will gather dust.
+If you have the space, a glass-fronted display cabinet allows you to display crockery while keeping it dust-free.

 Daniella Delaney Mendes, Which? home, technology and lifestyle content senior editor

-'I've also recycled an old houseplant pot I wasn't using any more to hold big spoons and spatulas etc on my worktop.'
+'I've also recycled an old houseplant pot I wasn't using any more to hold big spoons and spatulas on my worktop.'